rockyzhengwu/rspdf/README.md

 <img src="./doc/images/rspdf.png" alt="rspdf" style="width:40%;" />

 A PDF library written in Rust work in progress.
-Focus on extract content and render ant now.
+Focus on extract content and render at now.

 # Motivation
 Write a PDF processiong library in pure Rust.